Eishin Campus – High School

 01/12/1989

-Garden ViewPhotographer:Artemis Anninou/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorImages of the courtyards with gardens alternating with the Homeroom buildings, so that each one has its own.
-The first four focus on the low walls enclosing them, the entrance gates and the staircases to the first floor, while the ...
+Garden ViewPhotographer:Artemis Anninou/C.E.S., Iruma-shi, Saitama, JapanSource:Digital, SlideCharacteristics:ColorDigitizedEight images of the courtyards with gardens, alternating with the Homeroom buildings, so that each building has its own courtyard.

 -